bgiorgi1/WhoWantsToBe/README.md

 # FUTURE CONSIDERATIONS
-Going forward I would like to add a progress bar in the upper left hand corner that visually relects how many questions you have left.
-I would also like to add a high scores page and a timer.
+Going forward I would like to add:
+-[] A progress bar in the upper left hand corner that visually relects how many questions you have left.
+-[] A high score end page
+-[] A timer to complete the game in less than 2 minutes

 # PROCESS WORK